What's the difference between all of those real estate portals?

 What's the difference between those real estate portals?

-Knowing the difference between broker sites and data broker sites is crucial.
-Because when real estate isn’t the actual product being sold online, you are.
+Knowing the difference between real estate brokerage sites and listing portals isn’t just important—it’s essential.
+Because if homes aren’t the product being sold online, there’s a good chance you are.

 Image: Peter Comitini